Vek17/TabletopTweaks-Base/README.md

         * Whenever you attempt a dispel check based on your caster level, you gain a +2 bonus to the check.
 This stacks with the bonus from Dispel Focus.
     * Erastil's Blessing
         * You can use your Wisdom modifier instead of your Dexterity modifier on ranged attack rolls when using a bow.
+    * Expanded Spell Kenning
+        * When you use your spell kenning class feature, you can select a spell from either the druid or the witch spell list.
     * Extra Arcana
         * You gain one additional magus arcana.
 You must meet all the prerequisites for this magus arcana.
     * Extra Arcanist Exploit